If you are looking for some fun things to do in Mississippi, then you have come to the right place!

-Gulfport is twenty-five minutes from Biloxi and is another great place to a beach day in Mississippi.
+Gulfport is twenty-five minutes from Biloxi and is another great place for a beach day in Mississippi.
 Even though Gulfport is the second-largest city in the state, you get strong small, beach town vibes here.

-Gulfport Beach is known for its cleanliness, safety, and fewer crowds.
+Gulfport Beach is known for its cleanliness, safety, and smaller crowds.
 This is a great place for soaking up some sun, casting a fishing line, or getting your heart pumping on a jet ski.

 Have a Museum Day in Jackson